-- 1.4.9 Weatherization Readiness Funding (WRF) - 1.4.10 Weatherization readiness funds are designated for homes that need weatherization related repairs that if left unaddressed would lead to or has resulted in deferral of weatherization services.
+1.4.9 Weatherization Readiness Funding (WRF)

+Weatherization readiness funds are designated for homes that need weatherization related repairs that if left unaddressed would lead to or has resulted in deferral of weatherization services.
 This funding is specifically targeted to reduce the frequency of deferred homes that require other services, outside the scope of traditional weatherization, before the weatherization services can commence.
-An annual WRF guidance document will be released specifying allowable usage, time frames, and caps per home when these funds are made available.
 This budget category is unique to the DOE grant and available as awarded through the annual DOE allocation process.

-LIEAP Heating/Cooling Repair or Replacement (LP-HCRR)
+1.4.10 LIEAP Heating/Cooling Repair or Replacement (LP-HCRR)

 The LIEAP Heating/Cooling Repair or Replacement (LP-HCRR) program is an option available to KWAP Subrecipients to complete mechanical repair or replacement work for clients in owner occupied homes.
 Assistance is available to income eligible clients in an emergency situation as they wait for full weatherization services OR for income eligible clients that are not eligible for the Weatherization Assistance Program due to previous weatherization, in cases where the homeowner elects not to proceed, or the home is not eligible to proceed (i.e. deferral) with full weatherization services.
-This budget category is unique to the LIEAP grant and is set a percentage of the total LIEAP allocation, currently set not to exceed 10%.
+This budget category is unique to the LIEAP grant and is set as a percentage of the total LIEAP allocation, currently set not to exceed 10%.

-1.5 Property Standards
+1.5 PROPERTY STANDARDS

-Equipment is defined as any article of tangible, non-expendable personal property having a useful life of more than one year and an acquisition cost of \$5,000 or more per unit.
+Equipment is defined as any article of tangible, non-expendable personal property having a useful life of more than one year and an acquisition cost of \$10,000 or more per unit.
 This would include vehicles and tools.

 Materials and Supplies are defined as all tangible personal property other than those described in Equipment.
-A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the subrecipient for financial Statement purposes or \$5,000, regardless of the length of its useful life.
+A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the subrecipient for financial Statement purposes or \$10,000, regardless of the length of its useful life.